-The commissioner of the College or College head has the ultimate responsibility to ensure compliance with the ADA and this policy and appoint an ADA Coordinator.
+The president of the College has the ultimate responsibility to ensure compliance with the ADA and this policy and appoint an ADA Coordinator.

 ADA Coordinator

 The College ADA Coordinator is the College's decision maker for reasonable accommodation requests for all types of requests outside of the supervisors' and managers' authority.
 The College ADA Coordinator will work with the supervisor and manager, and where necessary, with College Human Resources, to implement the approved reasonable accommodation.